Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S1 Review/Lesson2.md

 ## Advanced Fuzzing: Stateful Fuzzing and Invariant Tests
 - On to the next level – **stateful fuzzing**, also popular as invariant tests in the Foundry universe.
 This aspect of coding might not be your forte yet, but no worries, that's what we're here for.
 - Let's look more closely at fuzzing and invariant testing in our next lesson.

+- Be farmiliar with foundry and it's commands.
+- Be farmiliar with solidity smart contract structures.